-89. DIRECTOR OF PUBLIC PROSECUTIONS
+89.- Director of Public Prosecutions

-- (1) The Director of Public Prosecutions shall be appointed by the Governor General, acting in accordance with the advice of the Judicial and Legal Services Commission. - (2) If the office of Director of Public Prosecutions is vacant or if the holder of that office is for any reason unable to exercise the functions of his or her office, the Governor General, acting in accordance with the advice of the Judicial and Legal Services Commission, may appoint a person to act as Director. - (3) Before tendering advice for the purposes of subsection (1) or(2) the Judicial and Legal Services Commission shall consult the Prime Minister. - (4) A person shall not be qualified to be appointed to hold the office of Director of Public Prosecutions unless he or she holds one of the specified qualifications and has held one or other of those qualifications for a total period of not less than 7 years. - (5) A person appointed to act in the office of Director of Public Prosecutions shall, subject to the provisions of subsections (6), (8), (9) and (10), cease so to act- - (a) when a person is appointed to hold that office and has assumed the functions thereof or, as the case may be, when the person in whose place he or she is acting resumes the functions of that office; or - (b) at such earlier time as may be prescribed by the terms of his or her appointment. - (6) Subject to the provisions of subsection (7), the Director of Public Prosecutions shall vacate his or her office when he or she attains the prescribed age. - (7) A person holding the office of Director of Public Prosecutions may be removed from office only for inability to exercise the functions of his or her office (whether arising from infirmity of body or mind or any other cause) or for misbehaviour and shall not be so removed except in accordance with the provisions of this section.
+(1) The Director of Public Prosecutions shall be appointed by the Governor-general, acting in accordance with the advice of the Judicial and Legal Services Commission.

+(2) If the office of Director of Public Prosecutions is vacant of if the holder of that office is for any reason unable to exercise the functions of his office, the Governor-General, acting in accordance with the advice of the Judicial and Legal Services Commission, may appoint a person to act as Director.

+(3) Before tendering advice for the purposes of subsection (1) or 82) of this section the Judicial and Legal Services Commission shall consult the Prime Minister.

+(4) A person shall not be qualified to be appointed to hold the office of Director of Public Prosecutions unless he holds one of the specified qualifications and has held one or other of those qualifications for a total period of not less than seven years.

+(5) A person appointed to act in the office of Director of Public Persecutions shall, subject to the provision of subsections (6), (8), (9) and (10) of this section, cease so to acta) when a person is appointed to hold that office ad has assumed the functions thereof or, as the case may be, when the person in whose place he is acting resumes the functions of that office; or b) at such earlier time as may be prescribed by the terms of his appointment.

+(6) Subject to the provisions of subsection (7) of this section, the Director of Public Prosecutions shall vacate his office when he attains the prescribed age.

+(7) A person holding the office of Director of Public Prosecutions may be removed from office only for inability to exercise the functions of his office (whether arising from infirmity of body or mind or any other cause) or for misbehaviour and shall not be so removed except in accordance with the provisions of this section.